breezy-codes/Thoth-Tech-Code-Files/0-usage-examples/8-lengthof1/README.md

 # Usage example creation for String Length

 This is a usage example for determining the length of a string using SplashKit.
-The program processes a given string and outputs its length in characters.
+This usage example checks the length of a bunch of strings given.
 The PR is [here](https://github.com/thoth-tech/splashkit.io-starlight/pull/999)

 ## Testing Python Code